Day Nine: Lo Que La Restauración Hace Posible

 I watched the pelican outside my window for a long time.
 Dive.
 Rest.
 Zambullirse y descansar.
 Dive.
 Rest.
 Over and over.
 That simple rhythm.
 And something shifted in how I was thinking about the question.

 The assumption underneath my grief was that exhausted-me and rested-me are the same person in different states.
-But that is not quite right.
+But that framing misses something.
 The work I produced while exhausted was shaped by that exhaustion.
-The questions I asked, the frameworks I reached for, the way I approached the material—all of it came from living inside chronic activation and precarity.
+The questions I asked, the frameworks I reached for, the way I approached the material: all of it came from living inside chronic activation and precarity.

 That work has value because it was written from within the very thing it seeks to understand.
-Nash (2004) argues that lived experience—experiencia vivida—is legitimate scholarly data when you examine it rigorously.
-My exhaustion was not contaminating the work.
+Nash (2004) argues that lived experience (experiencia vivida) is legitimate scholarly data when you examine it rigorously.
+My exhaustion was enriching the work.
 It was part of the data.

-What restoration gives me is not the chance to redo that work “properly.”
+What restoration gives me goes beyond redoing that work “properly.”
 It is the chance to add another layer.
 To examine chronic activation from the perspective of someone who has lived both states and can now see the relationship between them.

 Both matter.
 Both are real.
 Both contribute.

 I have been writing down what I notice in my body at different points today.
-Not for any formal reason.
+For no formal reason.
 Just because the consistency seemed worth documenting.

 Morning: Waking without an alarm.
 The body knows what time it is from some internal clock that fragmented sleep had disrupted.
 That feeling of being actually rested sinks all the way into my bones.
 Quiet joy mixing with disbelief, mixing with gratitude.
-High energy but organic—not forced, not chemical, just available.
+High energy but organic, unforced, free of chemical aid, just available.
 First conscious thought: I slept through.

 Mid-morning: Three hours of writing behind me.
 Shoulders loose.
 Jaw soft.
 Hands steady.
 That focused clarity without the edge of strain I am so used to.
 Still high energy, sustained without effort.
 No fatigue.
-Apparently, complex intellectual work does not require defensive nervous system states.
+Apparently, complex intellectual work thrives beyond defensive nervous system states.
 Who knew.

 Later afternoon: Reading dissertation.
 Sitting comfortably without conscious effort.
 No tension accumulating in neck and shoulders.
-Emotions complex—that relief-grief tangle—but not overwhelming.
+Emotions complex, that relief-grief tangle, present but manageable.
 Holding contradictory feelings without my nervous system reading emotional complexity as a threat.
 Energy is holding steady.

 Evening: Sunset.
 Cooling air.
-Breath synchronized with waves.
+Breath synchronised with waves.
 Body at ease.
 Deep peace.
 That gentle anticipation of evening unfolding.
 Energy naturally declines as the day winds down.
-Not crashed.
-Not depleted.
-Just responsive to circadian rhythms, to what is actually needed now.
+Unwound rather than crashed.
+Present rather than depleted.
+Responsive to circadian rhythms, to what is actually needed now.

 Night: Preparing for sleep.
 The body is already beginning the transition.
 Muscles releasing.
 Calm.
 Trust that sleep will come, that my body knows how to do this.
 Very low energy, sleep-ready.
 And here is what strikes me: no anxiety about whether tonight will repeat last night.
 Just readiness.

-Looking at this pattern—the way energy moved across the day—I can see how it is supposed to work.
+Looking at this pattern, the way energy moved across the day, I can see how it is supposed to work.
 La naturalidad.
 The naturalness of it.
 High when needed for writing.
 Moderate for reading.
 Naturally declining toward rest.
 Responsive.
 Appropriate.
-Not forced, not crashed.
+Organic.

 For months, my energy looked nothing like this.
 Low despite caffeine.
 Forced into function through will.
 Brief spikes when adrenaline kicked in.
 Complete crashes.
 Forced back up.
 Anxious and activated at night when I needed sleep.

-That is not a responsive system.
+That is dysregulation wearing a performance of function.
 That is dysregulation.
 That is what happens when the nervous system cannot access the state that allows for appropriate energy modulation.

 Today, my energy followed the pattern research says is healthy (Kaplan, 1995; Ryan & Deci, 2000).
-And I know that sounds abstract—”research says”—but from inside it feels like my body finally remembering how to be a body.
+And I know that sounds abstract, mere “research says” abstraction, but from inside it feels like my body finally remembering how to be a body.
 How to respond to actual needs instead of just surviving threat after threat after threat.

 The Pelican’s Teaching